microsoft/InnerEye-DeepLearning/docs/building_models.md

   storage account in Azure.
 In the blade, click on "Files" and, navigate through to `azureml/azureml/my_run_id`.
 This will show all files that are mounted as the working directory on the compute VM.

-The organization of the `outputs` directory differs between single and ensemble models.
-For single models, the structure is as follows:
+The organization of the `outputs` directory is as follows:

 * A `checkpoints` directory containing the checkpointed model file(s).
 * For each test epoch `NNN`, a directory `epoch_NNN`, each of whose subdirectories `Test` and `Val`